Grosse Pointe's premiere dance and performing arts school!

 MADC MASTER CLASS SERIES

-MADC is a pre-professional student company of dancers age 12 and up representing the Mack Avenue Dance Center.
+MADC is a pre-professional student company of dancers age 14-18 representing the Mack Avenue Dance Center.
 Company members’ work with experienced teachers and guest artists from around the world, exposing them to varied teaching and choreographic styles.
 MADC cultivates serious-minded dancers and equips them with the technique, strength, consistency, refinement, artistry, knowledge, and professionalism necessary to pursue a college education or career in dance.

 Company and Apprentices are very selective groups.